Army APFT Standards: What You Need to Know to Pass the Test

 A group of soldiers standing in formation, performing various physical fitness exercises under the supervision of a drill sergeant

-The Army Physical Fitness Test (APFT) has specific standards that vary based on factors like age and gender.
+The Army Physical Fitness Test (APFT) includes specific standards that vary based on factors such as age and gender.

 How do the Army PT Test standards change with age?

-As you get older, the requirements for push-ups, sit-ups, and run times become slightly less stringent.
+As you age, the criteria for push-ups, sit-ups, and run times become slightly more lenient to accommodate natural physical changes over time.

-For example, a 22-year-old male soldier might need to do more push-ups to score the same points as a 42-year-old male soldier.
+For instance, a 22-year-old male soldier may need to complete more push-ups to achieve the same points as a 42-year-old male soldier.

 Can you explain the new Army PT Test and how it differs from the old one?

-This new test aims to better assess combat readiness and functional fitness.
+This new assessment is designed to better evaluate combat readiness and functional fitness.

-It’s gender-neutral and uses the same standards for all soldiers, regardless of age or gender.
+It utilizes a gender-neutral approach, applying the same standards across all soldiers, regardless of age or gender.

 What are the different scoring categories for the APFT?

-The APFT uses a 0-100 point scale for each event.
+The APFT operates on a 0-100 point scale for each event.

 • 60-69 points: Minimum passing score